 Personally, I would much rather have a full shower, even if I do have to keep it short, than utilizing some of the ideas above.
 BUT… if having a full shower set up means that I have to work for another five years in order to afford the type of rig that I desire… then give me a cold bucket of water and a flannel, and let’s hit the road now.

 What about you?
-What kind of bathroom will you (or do you) have?
-Do you have any other novel shower and toilet ideas for a (very) small bathroom?
+What kind of bathroom will/do you have?
+Do you have any other novel small RV trailers bathroom ideas?